israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  Rest syntax looks exactly like spread syntax, but is used for destructuring arrays and objects.

- In a way, rest syntax is the opposite of spread syntax:
+ In a way, rest syntax is the opposite of spread syntax: spread 'expands' an array into its elements, while rest collects multiple elements and 'condenses' them into a single element.

 ### Function Expression